nati3514/nati3514/README.md

 ## Hi 👋, I'm Natnael Agenagnew

-🚀 **Software Engineer**

 I’m a software engineer passionate about building scalable systems and modern web applications.
 I enjoy designing and developing products from **idea → architecture → development → deployment**, with a strong focus on clean, maintainable code and real-world impact.

 ---

-### 💼 What I'm Currently Working On
+### What I'm Currently Working On

 I’m currently working as a **Full Stack Developer** on a **microservices-based system** built with **Go (Fiber framework)** using **Clean Architecture**, with **Next.js** powering the frontend.

 ---

-### 📚 What I'm Currently Learning
+### What I'm Currently Learning

-I’m deepening my knowledge of **distributed systems and microservices** by building a large production-style project using technologies like **JSON communication, RPC, gRPC, RabbitMQ, PostgreSQL, and MongoDB**.
+I'm currently building a production-style microservices system in Go with multiple service communication layers including JSON APIs, RPC, gRPC, and RabbitMQ.
+The architecture uses both PostgreSQL and MongoDB for database.

 The project is open source:
 🔗 https://github.com/nati3514/go-auth-broker-microservices